kangfu0918/Finance/README.md

 # Finance
-Related Programs
+Finance Related Programs and
-Crypto Currency Prediction using LSTM and Trading using Statistical Arbitrage
+Project: Crypto Currency Prediction using LSTM and Trading using Statistical Arbitrage